Apicoectomy | Chicago, IL

 Following the procedure, there may be some discomfort or slight swelling while the incision heals.
 This is normal for any surgical procedure.
 To alleviate any discomfort, an appropriate pain medication will be recommended.
 If you have pain that does not respond to medication, please call our office.

-To find out if endodontic surgery would benefit you, or to make a consultation appointment, please call our office: Chicago Endontist Office Phone Number 773-792-2369.
+To find out if endodontic surgery would benefit you, or to make a consultation appointment, please call our office: Endodontic Specialty Care Office Phone Number 773-792-2369.

 Apical Surgery Reviews Chicago IL